isomerpages/isomerpages-isomergovsg/_resources/2-how-to-change-the-colors-for-your-website.md

 2. In your website repository, go to /misc folder
 3. Edit custom.scss file
 4. Change the primary and secondary color of your website by amending the section below inside custom.scss file
-5. Click on commit changes
+5. Click on "Commit changes" button

 ```
 # code block